-David Kurzweil, Global Co-Chair of Latham & Watkins' Power Industry Group, advises leading US and international private equity funds and companies on a range of complex M&A and joint venture transactions.
+David Kurzweil, former Global Co-Chair of Latham & Watkins' Power Industry Group, advises leading US and international private equity funds and companies on a range of complex M&A and joint venture transactions.

 Mr. Kurzweil’s multifaceted practice includes public and private company deals on behalf of a variety of principals, special committees, private equity and leveraged buyout funds, and financial advisors.
 He draws on his prior experience working in the London office of a global law firm to regularly advise both domestic and international entities in multijurisdictional transactions.
 His deal work covers diverse industries, with a particular focus on the energy, infrastructure, and financial services sectors.

 Mr. Kurzweil also provides general corporate advice to both public and private companies.

 A nationally recognized M&A practitioner, Mr. Kurzweil has been regularly featured in Chambers USA and The Legal 500 US for his prominent transactional work.